-court) briefs in cases of statewide importance; and requesting publication of unpublished cases to create binding legal precedent that benefits survivors statewide.
+court) briefs in cases of statewide importance; and requesting publication of unpublished cases to create binding legal precedent that benefits survivors in California and Washington state.

-We provide free training, legal support and technical assistance to shelters, DV advocates, and attorneys representing survivors in trial court, including self-help legal tools and online training videos.
-This program bridges the California DV and legal communities by training court personnel and attorneys on DV issues, while training DV advocates on legal issues.
+We provide free training, legal support and technical assistance to shelters, domestic violence advocates, and attorneys representing survivors in trial court, including self-help legal tools and online training videos.
+This program bridges domestic violence and legal communities by training court personnel and attorneys on domestic violence issues, while training advocates on legal issues.

 FVAP was co-founded by law students.
 We know students and young attorneys have the power and creativity to create real, systems-level change.
-From interns to our New Leadership Council, we consistently work to cultivate the next generation of passionate domestic violence advocates.
+We consistently work to cultivate the next generation of passionate domestic violence advocates.